performed before a live, in-person, socially-distanced audience

-Each pair of reservations will correspond to a seating circle outlined in field paint.
-Seating circles will be spaced 6-10 feet apart.
+Each pair of reservations corresponds to a seating circle outlined in field paint.
+Seating circles are spaced 6-10 feet apart.

-The maximum number of reserved pairs available per performance will be 25, not to exceed a max capacity of 50 participants.
+The maximum number of reserved pairs available per performance is 25, not to exceed a max capacity of 50 participants.